Samox1/Samox1/README.md

 # Hi 👋  I'm Szymon Baczyński <sup><font size='2'> 〔 SamoX 〕 </font></sup>
 **` Passionate about data and extracting information (also photonics engineer)`**
 <br>

-I am a Ph.D. student at the Physics Department of the Warsaw University of Technology.
-Since 2014, I have spent my days at university studying and researching in the area of photonics (optical fibers, liquid crystals, holography, lasers) and there were a lot of interesting topics and reports to do.
-During my studies, I became passionate with Data Science and Machine Learning.
-Thats why I always tried to choose additional classes, specifically in those areas.
-I've been learning about Data Science additionally using platforms such as DataCamp and Google Cloud Skills Boost, reading articles on Medium, Towards Data Science blogs, LinkedIn or doing my own mini-projects after hours. <br>
+I'm a physicist by training, with a deep curiosity for data-driven insights.
+After over a decade immersed in photonics and optofluidics at the Warsaw University of Technology - where I graduated with an engineering degree, a master's degree and I'm really close to finishing my PhD - I've transitioned from academia into the dynamic world of data science and ML/AI.

+Since mid-2023, I've been actively contributing to the open-science project SpeakLeash, assisting in data curation and model development for Bielik—Poland’s open-source large language model family.
+This experience has provided me with hands-on exposure to the entire LLM pipeline, from dataset preparation to deploying instruction-tuned models like Bielik-11B-v2, optimized for Polish NLP tasks.
+Beyond research, I'm passionate about applying GenAI tools in both commercial and personal projects, exploring their capabilities and pushing their boundaries.
+I approach challenges systematically, always considering both the needs and limitations of a project.

-I am looking for opportunities to grow in areas such as Business Intelligence, Data Science, Machine Learning, MLOps and Big Data.
+I'm eager to grow in areas such as Business Intelligence, Data Science, Machine Learning, MLOps, and Big Data.
+Let's connect and explore the possibilities together.

 <details>
 <summary>🎓 Articles I co-authored during my PhD research <sup>and other info</sup> </summary>